-1. Population and settlement: Population dynamics, population structure, population density, settlement hierarchy, urbanisation and problems associated with urban growth.

-2. The natural environment: Earthquakes and volcanoes, rivers, coasts, weather and natural vegetation.

-3. Economic development: Development, food production, industry, tourism, energy, water and environmental risks of economic development.
+- Population and settlement: Population dynamics, population structure, population density, settlement hierarchy, urbanisation and problems associated with urban growth. - The natural environment: Earthquakes and volcanoes, rivers, coasts, weather and natural vegetation. - Economic development: Development, food production, industry, tourism, energy, water and environmental risks of economic development.

-EXTERNALLY SET, INTERNALLY ASSESSED = 75% INTERNALLY SET AND ASSESSED = 25% Paper 1 Geographical Themes 1 hour 45 minutes Candidates answer three questions, each worth 25 marks.
+EXTERNALLY SET&ASSESSED : = 100% Paper 1 Geographical Themes 1 hour 45 minutes Candidates answer three questions, each worth 25 marks.
 The paper has three sections and each section will be based on Themes 1, 2 or 3.
 Candidates must answer one question from each section.
-(75 marks, weighted to 100 marks) Worth 45% of the IGCSE Paper 2 Geographical Skills 1 hour 30 minutes Candidates answer all the questions.
+(75 marks, weighted to 100 marks) Worth 45% of the IGCSE Paper 2 Geographical Skills 1hour 30 minutes Candidates answer all the questions.
 The paper is based on testing the interpretation and analysis of geographical information, decision-making and the application of graphical and other techniques as appropriate.
 The questions will not require specific information about places but will require the use of a 1:25 000 or 1:50 000 map with a key.
-(60 marks) Worth 27.5% of the IGCSE Component 3 Coursework Coursework Teachers set one Centre-based assignment of up to 2000 words Centre-based assessment - Field Trip to Hong Kong (60 marks) Worth 27.5% of the IGCSE
+(60 marks) Worth 27.5% of the IGCSE Paper 4 alternative to Coursework 1 hour 30 minutes Candidates answer two compulsory questions, completing a series of written tasks.
+The fieldwork scenarios for the two questions will be taken from different aspects of the syllabus content.
+The questions involve an appreciation of a range of techniques used in fieldwork studies.
+(60 marks) Worth 27.5% of the IGCSE